 - Use a rubber spatula, gently fold the almond meal mixture into the egg whites.
 Only fold the batter in one direction by sliding the spatula into the center of the batter, then lifting it up and letting the batter fall back onto itself.
 It generally takes about 40-45 strokes to work the batter, but this number isn’t as important as how the batter looks.
 The batter is ready to pipe when it has a smooth, shiny surface and flows like lava in one large ribbon off the spatula.

 - Transfer mixture to a pastry bag with a plain round tip.
 (I used the No. 12 Wilton tip)

-- Pipe rounds onto prepared baking sheets, leaving space between the macarons to allow batter to spread.
+- Pipe rounds onto prepared baking sheets, leaving space between the macarons to allow the batter to spread.

 - Once all macarons have been piped, pick up baking sheet with both hands and tap it firmly on counter several times.
 This will remove any air bubbles.

 - Let macarons sit for 30 minutes to 1 hour, depending on humidity levels.
 The macarons are ready to bake when tops are no longer sticky to touch.
 Gently slide or remove paper templates from underneath before baking.

 - Preheat oven to 300 F. When macarons are dry to the touch, bake *both trays at the same time (*if your oven has room, otherwise bake one at a time) for 12-14 minutes.
 Let macarons cool completely on parchment paper before removing and filling.